Derived equivalence and Grothendieck ring of varieties: the case of K3 surfaces of degree 12 and abelian varieties: Introduction

 Another deep result is the coincidence of Chow motives with rational coefficients up to Tate twists \cite{MR2225203, MR2196100, MR2641191, MR3108695}.

-On the other hand, Popa and Schnell \cite{MR2839458} proved (in characteristic zero) that the Picard schemes of $X$ and $Y$ are isogenous.
+On the other hand, Popa and Schnell \cite{MR2839458} proved in characteristic zero that the identity components of the Picard schemes of $X$ and $Y$ are isogenous.
 As a corollary, it follows that the Hodge numbers of $X$ and $Y$ coincide for all $(p, q)$ under the assumption that $\dim X ( =\dim Y ) \le 3$.
-Honigs \cite{honigs2016derived} also showed that, if $\bfk = \bF _{ q }$, the congruence zeta functions coincide again in dimension 3 or less.
-The aim of this paper, in a word, is to discuss simultaneous refinements of these results.
+Honigs \cite{MR3750214} also showed that, if $\bfk = \bF _{ q }$, the Hasse--Weil zeta functions coincide again in dimension 3 or less.

 Recall that smooth projective varieties $X$ and $Y$ are \emph{K-equivalent} if there is a diagram